Michigan Residents Approve Pro-Growth Tax Cut

 “The state is going to absorb the revenue lost from these exemptions while cutting the personal property tax,” Hohman said.
 “It’s a hefty tax cut that should encourage job growth.”

-Ted O’Neil (email@example.com) is media relations director for the Mackinac Center for Public Policy.
+Ted O'Neil (email@example.com) is media relations manager for the Mackinac Center for Public Policy.
+Used with permission of mackinac.org.